gtaylor/dockerized-image-crawler/README.rst

   dependencies instead of pip installing them.
 The container provisioning phase is pretty long right now, since we're compiling C extensions for Twisted, ZeroMQ, and I think SSL.
+* The worker and the HTTP API could be split up into two different packaged wheels.
+The common logic (in the top-level lib module) could end up in its on wheel package, which both the worker and the HTTP API would depend on.
+  Not super important, but it would make the upgrade/deploy process a little more granular.

 License
 -------